RECAPEM

 VT in patients with ICD

-Patients with ICD represent a specific high risk population in whom WCT is much more likely to be VT.
+Patients with ICD represent a specific high-risk population in whom WCT is much more likely to be VT.
 Patients who have ICD for primary prevention are felt to be at high risk for developing life-threatening ventricular arrhythmia, whereas those patients with ICD for secondary prevention have experienced malignant ventricular arrhythmia or sudden cardiac arrest.
 Therefore any WCT in patients with ICD should be assumed “VT”.
-ICD patients with recent electrical shock(s) should be under close observation and continious cardiac monitoring.
+ICD patients with recent electrical shock(s) should be under close observation and continuous cardiac monitoring.

 ICD patients can present to ED for several related complaints; broadly classified into:

-• Appropriately delivered shock by ICD: Patient had true episode(s) of concerning arrhythmia and ICD shocked appropriately.
+• Appropriately delivered shock by ICD: The patient had a true episode(s) of concerning arrhythmia and ICD was shocked appropriately.

 • Inappropriately delivered shock by ICD: Patient had no arrhythmia on device interrogation and no concerning clinical features.
-In this situation ICD has delivered shock inappropriately.
-Application of magnet can put the device into VVI mode (pacing preserved, shocking disabled).
+In this situation, ICD has delivered shock inappropriately.
+The application of a magnet can put the device into VVI mode (pacing preserved, shocking disabled).

-• Inappropriately not delivered shock by ICD: Patient presents with concerning clinical features (palpitation, pre-syncope) but ICD not detected the events.
+• Inappropriately not delivered shock by ICD: The patient presents with concerning clinical features (palpitation, pre-syncope) but the ICD did not detect the events.

-The systemic approach to ICD patient with recent shock(s) or concerning clinical features is presented below (figure 9)
+The systemic approach to ICD patients with recent shock(s) or concerning clinical features is presented below (figure 9)

-VT in patients with ICD can happen due to following reasons 36 40
+VT in patients with ICD can happen due to the following reasons 36 40

 • When the VT has a slower rate e.g. < 175 bpm (which is below the device detection threshold which is usually set at > 175 bpm).
-In another word, VT is too slow for ICD to recognize.
+In other words, VT is too slow for ICD to recognize.
 Manage VT just like any other VTs.

 • When recurrent episodes of VT happen (frequent VT happens above the detection threshold e.g. > 175 bpm).
 In this situation, consider